Filed Date: Oct. 1, 2024

 Clearinghouse coding complete

 This is one of several cases originally brought by the U.S. Equal Employment Opportunity Commission (EEOC) under the Biden Administration to enforce Title VII’s prohibition of sex-based workplace discrimination against transgender employees.
 In these cases, the EEOC’s position was that discrimination on account of gender identity and sexuality necessarily constituted sex-based discrimination in violation of Title VII.
-After Present Donald Trump was elected, the EEOC reversed its position and moved to dismiss these cases, which are available here.
+After President Donald Trump was elected, the EEOC reversed its position and moved to dismiss these cases, which are available here.

 The EEOC moved to drop Starboard Group, Inc. as a Defendant on February 4, 2025.
 The Court granted the motion on February 12, and the litigation proceeded as to the remaining Defendant.